Wood smoke reduction

 Reducing smoke impacts

-The City of Courtenay, Province of BC and individual homeowners are taking action to reduce smoke impacts.
-Here’s some of the measures that reduce the impacts of wood smoke in the community:
+The City of Courtenay, Province of B.C. and individual homeowners are taking action to reduce smoke impacts.
+Below are some of the measures that reduce the impacts of wood smoke in the community.

 Wood smoke impacts